Antony Maitland

-Antony Jasper Maitland (born 17 June 1935) is a British children's author and illustrator active from the 1960s to early 1980s.
+Antony Jasper Maitland (17 June 1935 – 7 August 2025) was a British children's author and illustrator active from the 1960s to early 1980s.
 During his career, Maitland drew for eleven Leon Garfield books and four books by Ruth Ainsworth.
 For his drawings, Maitland won the 1961 Kate Greenaway Medal for Mrs. Cockle's Cat and was nominated for the same award in 1972 for The Ghost Downstairs.
 With his own books, Maitland premiered with The Secret of the Shed in 1962 before releasing two additional books in the 1950s.
 Subsequent books by Maitland were Idle Jack in 1977 and Encore in 1984.
 Outside of literature, Maitland has worked in design throughout Europe and the Middle East.

 Early life and education

-On 17 June 1935, Maitland was born in Andover, Hampshire.
+Maitland was born on 17 June 1935 in Andover, Hampshire, to Percy Eric Maitland (26 October 1895-22 August 1985), a senior RAF officer and pioneer of aerial archaeology, and his wife Alison Mary née Kettlewell (15 September 1904-1999).
 Growing up, Maitland lived in Germany and East Asia.
-For his post-secondary education, Maitland graduated from a design program from the West of England College of Art in 1957.
+For his post-secondary education, Maitland graduated from a design course at the West of England College of Art in 1957.